Safeguarding Children, Young People and Adults at Risk

 For more guidance please see: https://www.gov.uk/disclosure-barring-service-check/arranging-checks-as-an-employer.

-A ‘Child Protection’ or ‘Safeguarding’ Policy is a statement that makes it clear to staff, volunteers, parents and children what the organisation or group thinks about safeguarding, and what it will do to keep children safe.
-It is good practice for all organisations working with children to have a child protection policy in place.
-A good Child Protection Policy helps create a safe environment in which children are listened to and everyone is encouraged to participate.
+A ‘Safeguarding’ Policy is a statement that makes it clear to staff, volunteers, parents, children and adults at risk what the organisation or group thinks about safeguarding, and what it will do to keep children and adults at risk safe.
+It is good practice for all organisations working with children and/ or adults at risk to have a safeguarding policy in place.
+A good Safeguarding Policy helps create a safe environment in which people are listened to and everyone is encouraged to participate.
 It is vital that your policy actually applies to what you do and is not just copied from another organisation that may have a different set-up.

 The NSPCC have provided some useful guidance on drafting a Child Protection/Safeguarding Policy: http://www.nspcc.org.uk/Inform/research/briefings/writing-cp-policy_wda93825.html.

-The policy aim of protecting children and vulnerable adults should also be supported by you adopting some of the following measures, where necessary:
+The policy aim of protecting children and adults at risk should also be supported by you adopting some of the following measures, where necessary:

-· Ensuring that any whistleblowing policy provides a clear procedure for reporting any suspected risk of harm to children or vulnerable adults.
+· Ensuring that any whistleblowing policy provides a clear procedure for reporting any suspected risk of harm to children or adults at risk.

 · Developing a clear policy that staff, contractors and suppliers should have a zero tolerance for any form of potentially harmful behaviour and making them aware of what they should do if any concerns arise.

-· Appointing a safeguarding officer (or nominating a member of Human Resources or a director) to ensure that steps required for the protection of children and vulnerable adults are in place, operate as required and are kept under review.
+· Appointing a safeguarding officer (or nominating a member of Human Resources or a director) to ensure that steps required for the protection of children and adults at risk are in place, operate as required and are kept under review.

 · Where there is a commercial outsourcing arrangement in place, ensuring that there are appropriate warranties in place so as to be sure of third-party compliance with safeguarding rules.